-- Go to the hospital or midwife in the community for your first antenatal visit. - Tell your family and friends that you are pregnant. - Tell your employer that you are pregnant and apply for maternity leave. - Make a conscious effort to cut down or stop smoking, drinking alcohol and/or taking drugs. - Have a balanced diet and keep fit. - Sign up for parent education classes. - Visit the dentist for a check-up. - If you are pregnant during the flu season (October to March/April), you should get the seasonal flu vaccine from your GP.
+- Make a conscious effort to cut down or stop smoking, drinking alcohol and/or taking drugs. - Have a balanced diet and keep fit. - Sign up for parent education classes. - Visit the dentist for a check-up. - If you are pregnant during the flu season (October to March/April), you should get the seasonal flu vaccine from your GP. - Pertussis (whooping cough) vaccination is recommended any time after 16 weeks of pregnancy. - Tell your employer that you are pregnant and apply for maternity leave